alanthebrighter/alanthebrighter.github.io/_posts/2025-03-30-Installing&Using-Ubuntu-Noble-with-hyprland.md

 ### Waybar
 Customizing Waybar was relatively simple, but there are still some things I want to tweak.
 Right now, I'm switching between random dark and light themes every time I click the theme switch button.
 In the future, I plan to modify the color scheme and decide whether the entire bar should be solid or just the icon areas, keeping the rest transparent.
 I haven't experimented with this yet, but it's something I want to try.

+I also found out how to display the calendar by hovering over the Waybar!
+I just added it to the same section where the clock is displayed.

 ### Steam & Hyprland Bugs
 I'm also curious about why Steam always opens on workspace 5 and Chrome on workspace 2.
 If I try to move it from there, it starts bugging out and constantly switching workspaces whenever I hover over the menus.
 I'm not sure if this is a bug with the application or with Hyprland.
 Additionally, several other visual glitches occur frequently.
 They are not annoying enough to stop me from using Hyprland, but I still want to see if it's possible to fix them.